saquibrazak/teendopanch/README.md

 // the specified pack filename from argv cout << "Error opening " << pack_filename << endl;
 ```
-{: data-variant="no-line-numbers" }

 If the file opens successfully, you may assume it is formatted correctly.

 ### Design

-The Euchre game driver coordinates all the [actions in the game](#playing-the-game).  *Take some time* to design this complex piece of code before beginning.
+The  game driver coordinates all the [actions in the game](#playing-the-game).  *Take some time* to design this complex piece of code before beginning.

 We recommend writing a `Game` ADT.
 It should have a constructor that takes in details like the players, points to win, etc. and a public `play()` function.
 The `Game` and its helper functions do the hard work, and the `main()` function is simple.